Alternative Methods for the $(document).ready() Equivalent

 window.onload = function() {

-// Your code to be executed after the entire page has loaded
+// Code to execute when the entire page is loaded

 };